Hope For The "Undermothered" Child

 In Part III Healing Mother Wounds, Jasmin explains the healing process, connecting with mother figures, doing inner work with your child within.
 She touches on therapy and bodywork in the healing process and practical strategies for healing.

-In your corner,
+Always in your corner,

 Dr. Chris